 - Following the oral defense, the committee will recommend minor or major revisions and can judge the completion of the thesis project as very successful (High Pass), successful (Pass), moderately successful (Low Pass), or unsuccessful (Fail).

 - The committee, in collaboration with the student, will establish an outline of required revisions and when they must be completed.
 In some cases, a grade of incomplete will be submitted until the chair has approved the revisions.

 Approval of your honors thesis or project is due by conclusion of the second semester of the senior year.
 Following the oral defense and your satisfactory completion of all revisions, as assessed by the committee chair and the director of undergraduate studies, your honors thesis may be approved.

 - The committee chair will sign the honor’s thesis approval form when all revisions are satisfactorily met.

-- The director of undergraduate studies and the graduate recorder will sign the honor’s thesis approval form when the completed thesis or project is submitted.
+- The director of undergraduate studies will sign the honor’s thesis approval form when the completed thesis or project is submitted.

 - The committee chair will submit a letter grade for FOLK F499 Honors Thesis that reflects the recommendation of the committee members:

 High Pass = A+ to A – Very successful

 Low Pass = B to B- – Moderately successful